 Though not everyone can win the marathon, the wins that come along the way—the community, the anxiety relief, the endorphins produced—serve as evidence of progress in motion.
-We runners gain so much ground with every single step along the journey—working through the walls, going with the pain, rejoicing when hard work pays off, playing a game of scheduling Tetris to make the damn thing happen in the first place—that the job of runner starts to sound an awful lot like the job of being a woman.
+We runners gain so much ground with every single step along the journey—working through the walls, going with the pain, rejoicing when hard work pays off, playing a game of scheduling Tetris to make the damn thing happen in the first place—that the job of runner starts to sound an awful lot like the job of being a human.

 Loading More Posts...